 In most places in the USA, there is no getting around building codes (or the expensive permits and inspections process!).
 However, there are still many places in the USA without building codes.

-Here’s what you need to know about no building codes, as well as a list of counties in the USA without residential building codes.
+Here’s what you need to know about no building codes and a list of counties in the USA without residential building codes.

 Places With No Building Codes Interactive Map